saturn70/Saturn_Book_1/SVM/SVM.md

 ## SVM
 SVM - Support Vector Machine.
+SVM is also known as the support vector network.

 SVM is a supervised machine learning algorithm that works on both classification and regression problem statements.
 But mostly used in classification problem.